 The Vicsens Masters Softball Club was founded in 1989 when a lady by the name of Cathy Powers suggested we should form a team to participate in the Australian Masters Games in Adelaide.
-With Cathy as coach and Lyn Bishop as her assistant we formed this team from friends and acquaintances through different Softball Associations around Melbourne and called ourselves ‘The Odd Bods’
+With Cathy as the coach and Lyn Bishop as her assistant, we formed this team from friends and acquaintances through different Softball Associations around Melbourne and called ourselves ‘The Odd Bods’

-Who would have thought from this humble beginning it would lead to so many years of enjoyable softball games, and attending State and National tournaments all over Australia including two World Masters Championships.
+Who would have thought from this humble beginning it would lead to so many years of enjoyable softball games and attending State and National tournaments all over Australia including two World Masters Championships.
 This has subsequently provided us with the opportunity to meet many mature age softballers with a love for the game from all over Australia and other countries.